Campervan Battery & FF Heater Guide in Japan | Roam and Roll Renter Tips

 1) Will I run out of battery if I camp without driving?

-If you stay parked for long periods, battery levels can drop depending on usage.
+If you stay parked for long periods (more than 3 days), battery levels can drop depending on usage.
 Plan short drives to recharge, especially if you’ll use the heater at night.

 Not necessarily.
 For most trips, driving regularly is enough.
 Hookups are a bonus when available.